alexpeattie/letsencrypt-fromscratch/README.md

 - We'll add a DNS [TXT record](https://en.wikipedia.org/wiki/TXT_record) rather than uploading a file
 - Rather than using "raw" key authorization as the record's contents, we'll use its (Base64 encoded) SHA-256 digest (see below)

-There are lots of ways to add the required DNS record - most DNS services provide a web interface (instructions for common providers [here](http://help.campaignmonitor.com/topic.aspx?t=100#dns-providers)) - we'll be programatically adding a record using the [DNSimple API](https://developer.dnsimple.com/) & [associated gem](https://github.com/dnsimple/dnsimple-ruby).
+There are lots of ways to add the required DNS record - most DNS services provide a web interface (instructions for common providers [here](http://help.campaignmonitor.com/topic.aspx?t=100#dns-providers)) - we'll be programmatically adding a record using the [DNSimple API](https://developer.dnsimple.com/) & [associated gem](https://github.com/dnsimple/dnsimple-ruby).

 The key ingredients of a DNS record are its type, name and value/contents.
 The type of the record is `TXT`, which is designed for adding arbitrary text data to a DNS zone.
 The name of the record takes the format `_acme-challenge.subdomain.example.com`.
 The root domain name is appended to a record's name automatically, so we just need to provide the name as `_acme-challenge.subdomain` or just `_acme-challenge` if we're authorizing the root domain or issuing a wildcard certificate: